 They say what goes around, comes around.
 It's an apt expression, because I still feel like I'm chasing after Miriam in circles for this book.
 So, the edits for book 5 in the Persistence of Memory series are coming along pretty well.
 I loved working with my first editor for books 1-3.
 I met my current one when a friend gave him a portion of W.I.S.E.
 Men to beta read for me.
 Our writing styles and instincts match quite well, his responses made sense and made my book a thousand times better, and the same is happening for book 5.
 It’s slow going though.
 These things take time, and I’d rather do things the right way the first time.

 Having said that, based on his comments on book 5, I’ve been going back through my first three books with his ideas in mind.
 Needless to say, changes are being made.
-They aren’t huge enough alterations to warrant an entirely new addition, but they’re significant enough to make the writing better.
+They aren’t huge enough alterations to warrant an entirely new edition, but they’re significant enough to make the writing better.

 Granted, some of the changes I’m making are superficial: there are still small punctuation errors, autocorrect and autofill goofs, and weird line breaks from when I reformatted from one publisher to another.
 I doubt I’ve found all of them, even after several readings.
 When it comes to one’s own work, we see what we mean, not what we actually say.
 I’ll probably be dealing with those annoying, embarrassing little buggers forever.